farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Those dots represent how good your character is at doing things.
 As the game progresses, you will gain additional dots that make your character more flexible.
 See [**Mechanics&nbsp;»&nbsp;Progression**](mechanics#progression).

 The 12 actions are grouped into 3 categories called `Attributes`.
 There is `Physique`, `Insight` and `Resolve`.

-Each attribute is important in its own way, since they let you resist different types of danger when things go sour.
-More on that in [**Mechanics&nbsp;»&nbsp;Resistance Roll**](mechanics#resistance-roll).

 For now let's look at the 12 different types of actions.